,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Gujarat ATS arrested three suspects, including a medical professional, in an alleged ricin-related plot.
-The case is under active investigation and individuals are presumed innocent until proven guilty.
+Gujarat ATS reported the arrest of three suspects, including a medical professional, in an alleged bio-weapon plot involving ricin.
+The post stresses that the case remains under active investigation and that all individuals are presumed innocent until proven guilty.

-Ricin is a highly toxic substance derived from castor beans and is classified as a potential bio-weapon due to its potency, accessibility, and difficulty of detection.
-Even minimal exposure can be lethal.
+Ricin is described as a highly toxic substance derived from castor beans and classified as a potential bio-weapon because of its potency, accessibility, and difficulty of detection.
+The article says even minimal exposure can be lethal, making alleged weaponization a public health and national security concern.